Beyond the N-Bar: An Interview with Tom Elliott

 TB: How would you advise the average producer to balance reproduction, growth, and carcass traits in his herd?

 TE: I'm a firm believer in the overriding importance of reproductive traits, which are the foundation of a good cow/calf herd.
 They are difficult to change genetically, so it's critical to begin with genetics that are proven to be reproductively sound.
 Growth and carcass traits tend to be easier to influence, so my advice is to focus first on reproductive and maternal traits.

-Growth is important to a point, but every rancher needs to determine an optimal weaning or yearling weight for his environment.
+Growth is important to a point, but every rancher needs to determine and optimize weaning or yearling weight for his environment.
 Growth is obtained at a cost, and I suspect many ranchers would be surprised at what those bragging rights at weaning time are costing them.

 Finally, optimal carcass traits are an important part of the package, but this has to be balanced with functional production and performance.
-Furthermore, the commercial producer needs to make choices regarding his target carcass market: Is he targeting the high yield, low grade market, or the white-table cloth direct market?
+Furthermore, the commercial producer needs to make choices regarding his target carcass market: Is he targeting the high-yield, low-grade market, or the white tablecloth direct market?
 These markets are going to become more differentiated over time, and our commercial industry has to be responsive to these distinctions.
-It’s no longer “one size fits all.”
-The individual producer needs to have a comprehensive and uniform picture of the genetics within his herd so he can make informed decisions regarding target markets.
+It's no longer "one size fits all."
+The individual producer needs to have a comprehensive and uniform picture of the genetics within his herd so he came make informed decisions regarding target markets.

 While Sinclair Cattle bloodlines are among the highest in the nation for many carcass quality traits, they have focused first on the cow as a functional part of her environment.
 Ranchers visiting this herd are blown away by the quality and consistency they see in the feet and udders.
 I can't think of another herd that demonstrates the multi-generational depth of low birth weight and short gestation.